kimkimchi/oml-example/docs/Homework.md

 - Create a new description project to model your own mission/system using the same example vocabularies (or a variation of it)

-**Remember**: If you chose to change the vocabularies, remember to publish it to Maven Local before using it in your descriptions
+  Remember: If you chose to change the vocabularies, remember to publish it to Maven Local before using it in your descriptions

 - In the course of your development, frequently build the prject to check that your model is consistent.